vikramcse/orderd-array-remove/README.md

 - `array`: list
 - `element`: the element that need to be removed

-**Returns**: Returns the original array after removal of the element
+**Returns**: Returns the updated array after removal of the element

 ## License